Alex Proyas: Career

+Unrealized projects

 Personal life

-Proyas has long been married to artist Catherine Linsley, who worked in the Art Department for Proyas's first feature film, Spirits of the Air, Gremlins of the Clouds.
-She has also worked in various capacities on short subjects and animations produced by or written by Proyas.
-Linsley was also listed in the final credits of his film Knowing under the section "The producers wish to thank...".
+Proyas has long been married to artist Catherine "Cathy" Linsley, who worked in the art department for his first feature film Spirits of the Air, Gremlins of the Clouds.
+She has also worked in various capacities on short films and animations produced or written by Proyas.
+She was thanked in the credits of his film Knowing.